orourkedd/unit-test-challenge/README.md

 5. Don't use existing 3rd party debouncing utilities.

 6. You can mock anything that produces a side-effect, but all logic must be in this function.
 For example, you can inject a key-value store mock, but the logic to determine when to cache miss must be in this function for the exercise.
-The mock cannot be assumed to invalid the cache behind its interface.
+The mock cannot be assumed to invalidate the cache behind its interface.

 ## Requirements for the tests